robin-thomas/flyt/README.md

 * Express server for handling API requests & payment callbacks
 * Ropsten ethereum testnet + Solidity smart contracts

+You can view the swagger docs for the APIs used here: https://flyt.robinthomas2591.now.sh/swagger

 # Tests
 Tests are categorised into:
 - API tests